MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/solutionsv2-participants.md

 The [MyAnalytics dashboard](../MyAnalytics/use/dashboard-2.md) is a constantly available resource for MyAnalytics users.
 In addition to its standard content, the dashboard also includes a new participant section during a plan.

-If user is part of a plan, there is no change to any of the existing tabs.
-A new tab called "Team Plans" is available in the dashboard to track plan progress.
-This added section contains information such as recommended habits and a report on the participant's progress against the plan goals:
+When users are part of a plan, they will see a new **Team Plans** in their dashboard they can use to track their progress.
+This added section contains information, such as recommended habits and a report about their progress as compared to the plan goals.

 <!-- Remove for now
 ![Participant's dashboard](../images/wpa/tutorials/dashboard-prog-partic.png)